scipy-conference/scipy_proceedings/papers/brett_naul/brett_naul.rst

 =================================
-One bold contention—if only in light of our impetus to produce reproducible science—is that all inputs demanding some form of classification or annotation statement should be piped through an ML-based framework.
-To this end, there has been growing availability of many open-source tools that implement near cutting-edge ML algorithms: packages within the R [?] and Python programming languages [?], standalone Java-based packages such as Moa [?] and Weka [?], and online webservices such as the Google Prediction API.
-To a domain scientist that does not have a formal training in ML, however, the availability of such packages are both a blessing and a curse.
-On one hand, everyone now has access to cutting edge ML algorithms.
+One bold contention—if only in light of our impetus to produce reproducible science—is that all inputs demanding some form of classification or annotation statement should be piped through a machine learning-based framework.
+To this end, there has been growing availability of many open-source tools that implement a wide variety of machine learning algorithms: packages within the R [?] and Python programming languages [?], standalone Java-based packages such as Moa [?] and Weka [?], and online webservices such as the Google Prediction API.
+To a domain scientist that does not have a formal training in machine learning, however, the availability of such packages are both a blessing and a curse.
+On one hand, everyone now has access to nearly every conceivable machine learning algorithm.
 But on the other, these algorithms tend to be black boxes with a few enigmatic knobs to turn.
 A domain scientist may rightfully ask just which of the many algorithms to use, which parameters to tune, and what the results actually mean.

 Building a functioning machine learning pipeline involves much more than choosing a mathematical model for your data.
 The goal of ``cesium`` is to